pajtai/grasshopper-express/README.md

 The return configs should include a `grasshopper` key with a value of a Grasshopper configuration object.

 ## Roadmap

+What for plugin/index.js if it returns a promise.
+Make plugins.json optionally come from a db
 Include ways to use sass and jade with Polymer.
 Include ways to use jade on server side.
 Include migrations.